 The remuneration policy is designed to align director and executive objectives with shareholder and business objectives by providing a fixed remuneration component and offering specific long-term incentives based on key performance areas that affect the financial results.
 The Board believes the remuneration policy is appropriate and effective in its ability to attract and retain the best executives and directors to the Company, as well as create goal congruence between directors, executives and shareholders.
-Maximum total aggregate fixed sum per annum to be paid to non-executive directors is set at \$450,000 payable as per a shareholder resolution at the Company's 2014 EGM in March 2014.
+Maximum total aggregate fixed sum per annum to be paid to non-executive directors is set at \$200,000 payable as per a board resolution announced in April 2015.